louisyliu/Nd2Labeller/README.md

 Note: The program can automatically recognize the objective first from the filename in a format like '**\_10x_**', '__10x___', '**_10x**'.
 If it is not specified in the filename, then program will check the metadata.
 Lastly, it will check parameter of `objective` below.
 It is stronlgy suggested that you modify the filename for better experience.
 Otherwise, wrong objective from the metadata may mislead the program about the objective we actually used.

+A 6.5 µm pixel camera sensor is used by default.
+This means that with a 60x objective, the pixel size at the image is in fact 6.5/60 = 0.108 µm or 108 nm.

 | Parameters | Description |
 | ----------- | ----------- |
 | `objective` | Objective used.
 If you have a filename or nd2 metadata specified the objective, the program will ignore this parameter.  |